jorrimprins/evolutionary-computing/README.md

 ## Evolutionary Computing
-This is a repository for the Evolutionary Computing course at the University of Amsterdam (2020/2021).
+This is a repository for the Evolutionary Computing course at the Vrije Universiteit Amsterdam (2020/2021).
+For more info regarding the game framework behind the assignments, see https://karinemirasblog.wordpress.com/portfolio/evoman/

 #### Authors:
 - Jorrim Prins